TestL-ab/documentation/src/pages/docs/react-SDK.md

 }
 ```

 As part of the `sdkClient` initialization process, the sdk creates a default context with an automatically generated `userID` and `ip` address based on the current request.
-If you would like to provide an alternative `userID`, you can do so within a component by using:
+If you would like to provide an alternative `userID`, you can do so within a component by using the `updateContext` method.
+If an object that is missing either a `userID` or an `ip` property is supplied to this method, the update will not occur, and the default values will remain in place.

 ```jsx
 sdkClient.updateContext({userID: <<your_userID>>, ip: <<your_ip>>});
 ```

-If an object that is missing either a `userID` or an `ip` property is supplied, the update will not occur, and the default values will remain in place.

 When you need to determine whether a feature is enabled (and, if applicable, the variant value), use the following, where `name_of_experiment` is the name given to the experiment when it was created.